sk5268/Results_Fetcher/README.md

 Fetch Results from the univeristy's result server without manual intervention &amp; generate insights

-This project was specifically built for my Universty's server.
+This project was specifically built for Osmania University's server.
 Although, idea is the same if your Uni's results are not password protected.

 # Background